Omikhleia/resilient.sile/static/adventures/invoice/index.md

 sherlock.png: PNG image data, 334 x 334, 8-bit/color RGBA, non-interlaced
 ```

-The inclusion of the YAML source file and the seller logo image mean than whenever you receive this invoice PDF, you can extract the original data and re-generate the invoice if needed.
+The inclusion of the YAML source file and the seller logo image means than whenever you receive this invoice PDF, you can extract the original data and re-generate the invoice if needed.
 This is a great way to ensure long-term accessibility of your invoices, isn't it?

 > The PDF would also contain a buyer logo image, if we had declared one in our invoice.
 > If you re-run the generation command a second time, a style file will also be attached to the PDF.
-The styling paradigm in _re·sil·ient_ won't be detailed be here, but many aspects of the invoice presentation can be customized via a simple style file, if you are not satisfied with the default presentation.
+The styling paradigm in _re·sil·ient_ won't be detailed here, but many aspects of the invoice presentation can be customized via a simple style file, if you are not satisfied with the default presentation.

 The Factur-X file is an XML document following the Factur-X 1.07.2 / ZUGFeRD 2.3.2 (EN 16931) standard for electronic invoices.
 It can be extracted and processed by accounting software supporting this standard, ensuring interoperability with various systems.